 All this information was combined to rank subwatersheds in order from the most problematic (higher priority for management actions) to the least problematic (lower priority for management actions).
-Subwatershed ranking can provide guidance as to where management is most needed and can be applied successfully, but the final determination is ultimately based on best professional judgment.
+Subwatershed ranking provided guidance as to where management was most needed and could be applied successfully, but the final determination was ultimately based on best professional judgment.